DDoS Extortion – Prepare Yourself

 Determine if the cost of mitigation is worth it – paying more for mitigation than will be lost in business or brand equity is worth knowing.
 And, sometimes paying a ransom doesn’t benefit your brand equity as identified in this article by GovTech.

-There are plenty of DDoS mitigation techniques available and wide variety of solution partners and manufactures to choose from.
+There are plenty of DDoS mitigation techniques available and a wide variety of solution partners and manufactures to choose from.
 My recommendation: check out Imperva/Incapsula and Arbor Networks for DDoS protection for your web sites, network and infrastructure.

 Having a hardware DDoS appliance at your networks point-of-presence or a WAF appliance capable of DDoS protection is always a good idea but leveraging the cloud for web site and infrastructure DDoS protection is your best bet for immediate coverage and more important for sustained attacks over 40Gbps.
 In addition, your upstream ISP may have solid DDoS protections in place.
 Work with them on monitoring and detection and next step mitigation.